 My Americanah

-Of the many wonderful opportunities I’ve had this summer, I’m especially grateful to have been able to read at my own pace.
-This applies to the audio books I’ve listened to during my morning jogs; the growing pile of French and English novels that I’ve chosen to analyze for my upcoming honors thesis; books from …
+(written August 2017) Of the many wonderful opportunities I’ve had this summer, I’m especially grateful to have been able to read at my own pace.
+This applies to the audio books I’ve listened to during my morning jogs; the growing pile of French and English novels that I’ve chosen to analyze for my upcoming honors …